HardikVasava/HardikVasava/README.md

 - Design and deploy ML models that predict, optimize, and automate decision-making
 - Dive into deep learning architectures for more complex and dynamic problem-solving
 - Build intuitive, data-driven applications using **Flask** & **ReactJS**
-- Work with relational databases like **MySQL** to manage and query structured data
 - Stay at the forefront of AI advancements and continually explore new technologies

 ## 🌱 Currently Exploring